ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 2500
 ```

+Exit the UTop toplevel in the same way, by typing Control-D or `exit 0;;`.

-The in-browser [OCaml Playground](https://ocaml.org/play) has a similar interface.
+The in-browser playground [TryOCaml](http://try.ocamlpro.com) has a similar interface, making it easy
+to write your first OCaml expressions without installing anything.

-The examples in this tutorial can be typed in by hand or copied into `ocaml`,
+We typed the above examples by hand, but they can also be copied/pasted into `ocaml`,
-`utop`, or the OCaml Playground with copy and paste.
-Alternatively, we may type into a file
+`utop`, or TryOCaml.
+Alternatively, we can create a file, save it with the
+.ml extension,
 and load its contents directly with the `#use` directive:

 ```console